Medlar Trees, Pears

 Click here for

-our in depth article on fruit cages.
+our in depth article on fruit cages in the UK.
+The article examines the pros and

 Build your own fruit cage.
 Not quite as long-lasting as a custom built fruit cage but a huge amount cheaper.
 The diy skills required are minimal when you have an overall plan.